dsavickij/unicorn-microservice-platform/README.md

 The project is based on .NET 6.0

+## Solution folder structure

+* **core** - includes projects for inter-service communication over HTTP and gRPC as well as all the services required to achieve that
+	* **infrastructure** - projects for inter-services communication
+	* **services** - services required for inter-service communication (only ServiceDiscovery for now)
+	* **development** - projects to facilitate development and testing of infrastructure projects and services.
+Projects in this folder reference infrastructure projects directly thus the need to create nugets for testing only is eliminated
+* **services** - Unicorn microservices which consume infrastructure nuget packages and use core services for inter-service communication

-## how does it work?
+## How does it work?

 Every Unicorn microservice should provide SDK in the form of nuget package in order to let other microservices to call it.

-In SDK:
-* For HTTP service:
+For microservice to call other microservice\'s HTTP or gRPC service only SDK and service configuration in ServiceDiscovery is needed.
+Of course, the caller is also required to use infrastructure packages.

+### Creation of HTTP service

-	* Nuget package `Unicorn.Core.Infrastructure.SDK.ServiceCommunication.Http` needs to be added
+* Nuget package `Unicorn.Core.Infrastructure.SDK.ServiceCommunication.Http` needs to be added to SDK project
 * HTTP service configuration needs to be registered in ServiceDiscovery service.
-Right now everything is hard coded
+Right now everything is hard coded in controller
-	* Assembly attribute `UnicornAssemblyServiceNameAttribute` with service name from ServiceDiscovery must be added to any class in SDK
+* Assembly attribute `UnicornAssemblyServiceNameAttribute` with service name from ServiceDiscovery must be added to any class in SDK project
 * HTTP service interface needs to be created.
 Methods defined in it must be implemented in Web API controller to receive request from microservices
 	* HTTP service interface needs to be decorated with `UnicornHttpServiceMarker` attribute
-	* HTTP service interface methods need to be decorated with derivative of attribute `UnicornHttpAttribute` with URL path template.
+	* HTTP service interface methods need to be decorated with derivative of attribute `UnicornHttpAttribute` depending on what HTTP method needs to be used to call it.
+Every attribute need to provide URL path template.
 Respective ASP.NET HTTP method atrributes and path templates also need to be added to Web API controller.

 HTTP service interface should look similar to this: